 Cats and dogs are the most popular pets, but owning them is a significant expense.
 They will need regular needles to protect them against everything from rabies to fleas and they will need to be neutered or spayed to help cut down the population of unwanted animals.
-The bill at your animal hospital may be a thousand dollars a year or more if your pet develops an ailment, especially a chronic one like diabetes, or gets injured on their insulated concrete job.
+The bill at your animal hospital may be a thousand dollars a year or more if your pet develops an ailment, especially a chronic one like diabetes, or gets injured and requires surgery.
 You should be prepared for that expense.

 You may be thinking to yourself that you don't want to spend the money to get proper medical care for your pet.
 Isn't giving it a warm place to sleep in your home enough?
 No, it is not.
 If you are having these thoughts it would be best if you didn't get an animal.
 Buy a plant or a statue of a dog.
 Don't get an animal if you're not planning to look after it.
 Not giving your animal its vaccines and checkups will make it very difficult for you to take it anywhere, especially by plane, as they require proof of immunization.